Skip to main content

 Peninah Pugh was born in North Carolina in about 1754.
 Sometime before August 1771 she married William Walker and both families—the Pughs and the Walkers—were heavily involved in the Regulator movement.
 In August 1771 Peninah Walker gave a… Read More

-Samuel Walker was a cresident of Orange County, North Carolina by 1755.
+Samuel Walker was a resident of Orange County, North Carolina by 1755.
 A mill owner and farmer, Walker later became a resident of Guilford County, where he gave John Pugh an alibi for the Hillsborough… Read More

 Steward Walker was a resident of Chowan and later Tyrrell County.
 In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's… Read More